nettings/tarot/README.md

 You will need:
 * systemd (this is the default init system on RaspiOS)
-* [dcfldd](http://dcfldd.sourceforge.net/) (it's ancient, but still lovingly maintained in Debian
+* [dcfldd](http://dcfldd.sourceforge.net/) (it's ancient, but still lovingly maintained in Debian)
 * lsblk (which is part of util-linux and available pretty much everywhere)
-* a web server environment with PHP (I'm using lighttpd).
+* a web server environment with PHP enabled (I'm using lighttpd.)

 The systemd requirement could be replaced by an inotify handler if you're so inclined.
 I like systemd.